The Kinkaid School: Athletics

 Kinkaid sports teams compete in the Southwest Preparatory Conference of the Independent Schools Association in the Southwest.
 An alumni event is the Kinkaid vs. St. John's School football game played each year at Rice Stadium, with the winning record belonging to Kinkaid.

 Kinkaid offers multiple sports per each sports season (fall, winter and spring).
 In the fall, it offers football (boys only), cross country, volleyball, cheerleading and field hockey (girls only).
 In the winter, it offers soccer, basketball, wrestling (boys only) and swimming.
 In the spring, it offers lacrosse, baseball (boys only), softball (girls only), track & field, tennis and golf.

 For students who don't choose to play competitive team sports, Kinkaid offers yoga, badminton, cardio fitness, beginner golf, physical conditioning, and recreational tennis as alternatives.

 Arts

-Kinkaid offers a variety of courses in the performing and visual arts to its Upper and Middle School students.
+Kinkaid offers courses in the performing and visual arts to its upper and middle school students.
 The performing arts include dance, acting, choir, band, and orchestra.
-The latter three each put on multiple performances throughout the year, as well as performing together in the annual holiday concert.
-In addition to these courses, there are extracurricular groups that Upper School students may audition for: Encore, Acting Company, and Dance Company.

-The visual arts courses include drawing and illustration, painting, printmaking, photography, film, and ceramics.

-Every spring, the Upper School puts on a musical for which all students, freshmen through seniors, may audition.
-The Middle School also puts on an annual musical production with the seventh and eighth graders.

-Arts students can participate in the annual Independent Schools Association of the Southwest (ISAS) Arts Festival, a program that gathers schools from across the southwest to enable students to showcase their talents and artwork.
+There are performances during the year.
+Visual arts courses include drawing and illustration, painting, printmaking, photography, film, and ceramics.
+Arts students can participate in the annual Independent Schools Association of the Southwest (ISAS) Arts Festival.